tradovate/example-api-js/tutorial/WebSockets/EX-5-WebSockets-Start/README.md

 That's pretty simple.
 Let's explore the WebSocket's functionality a bit.
 WebSockets communicate in *frames*.
 A frame in our case consists of an indicator character followed by a data string.
 There are four possible indicator characters:
-    -`o` -  The 'open' frame.
+    - `o` -  The 'open' frame.
 This is the first response sent by the websocket server indicating that you've made a connection.
-    -`h` -  The 'heartbeat' frame.
+    - `h` -  The 'heartbeat' frame.
 In order to keep the websocket connection alive, the server has to send messages at regular intervals or else the connection will time out.
-    -`a` -  This is an array of JSON data.
+    - `a` -  This is an array of JSON data.
 This type of message is what Tradovate's system builds upon, and we will discuss this response most heavily.
-    -`c` - This signifies the 'closed' frame, for running shutdown logic when the connection is closed.
+    - `c` - This signifies the 'closed' frame, for running shutdown logic when the connection is closed.

 In order to send a frame, we simply use the websocket's `send` method.